 After reforming its criminal justice system in 2011, Kentucky passed comprehensive juvenile justice legislation in 2014 based on recommendations from a bipartisan, interbranch task force.
 The law strengthens evidence-based programs while restricting the commitment of lower-level offenders and duration of out-of-home placement.
 The reforms are expected to reduce the Department of Juvenile Justice’s out-of-home population by more than one-third and save Kentucky taxpayers as much as $24 million over five years—money that can be reinvested in needed community programs.

-Prior to undertaking the juvenile effort, The Public Safety and Offender Accountability Act was introduced in 2011 in Kentucky to implement a broad series of criminal justice reforms, passing the Senate unanimously and the House by a vote of 96 to 1 before being signed into law by Governor Steve Beshear in 2011.
-Overall, the new law ensured more prison space for violent and career criminals while helping to stop the revolving door for lower-risk, non-violent offenders.
-The reforms are estimated to bring the state a gross savings of $422 million over 10 years.
-A portion of these savings will be reinvested in efforts to reduce recidivism, including strengthening probation and parole and programs for substance abusing offenders.
+In 2011, the Public Safety and Offender Accountability Act implemented a broad series of criminal justice reforms.
+The legislation was passed in the Senate unanimously and in the House by a vote of 96 to 1 before being signed by Governor Steve Beshear.
+The law ensured more prison space for violent and career criminals while helping to stop the revolving door for lower-risk, nonviolent offenders.
+The reforms are expected to save the state $422 million over 10 years.
+A portion of the savings will be used in efforts to reduce recidivism, including stronger programs for probation, parole, and substance abuse.